Let’s play a lightning round of Design Myth Busters, shall we?

 Similar to the previous example, the large pieces (sofa, table, lounge chair, rug) keep the classic, cream foundation while the navy pillows add a homey element, ideal for those winter nights.

 So, if you’re worried your white walls and cream sofa scream “boring,” I hope I have dispelled this all-too-common myth.
 I would love to see how you take these ideas and change your mindset to think of a “dull” room as a beautiful canvas!
-For more style inspiration, head over to my and pages.
+For more style inspiration, head over to my Instagram and Pinterest pages.